fbpx

 Feature_icon_blue_pencil_signature@1200x

-Many trades businesses have an admin that’s been doing the same job for years and who has developed their own workflows and methods — for better or worse.
-When they need to retire or move on to another job, it’s difficult to train a new person if all the information is handwritten in a notebook or spread across many spreadsheets.
+Many trade businesses have an admin who’s been doing the same job for years and has developed their own workflows and methods — for better or worse.
+When they need to retire or move on to another job, training a new person is challenging if all the information is handwritten in a notebook or spread across many spreadsheets.

 Fortunately, nowadays, using software has removed the need for someone to remember or record every appointment and service reminder, making it much easier to onboard new employees, especially if they offer additional training packages.

-At the same time, it can be easier to weather periods of time where you’re understaffed, by making use of tools that help everyone work more efficiently; whether it’s through intelligent scheduling for booking jobs, automated invoicing for chasing payments, and plenty more besides.
-This way, you’re not losing any customers because of admin inefficiencies, or wasting time chasing down debts.
+At the same time, it can be easier to weather periods where you’re understaffed by using tools that help everyone work more efficiently, whether it’s through intelligent scheduling for booking jobs, automated invoicing for chasing payments, and plenty more.
+This way, you’re not losing customers because of admin inefficiencies or wasting time chasing down debts.

 3. Review your salary and bonus structures